-Prior to joining Carne, Sarah held a number of senior management roles in BDO Ireland's corporate services business.
-During this period, Sarah was responsible for providing advisory services to a broad range of domestic and international clients in relation to corporate governance and company law issues associated with acquisitions, disposals and company re-organisations.
+Prior to joining the Carne Group, Ms. Murphy held a number of senior management roles in BDO Ireland's corporate services business.
+During this period, Ms. Murphy was responsible for providing advisory services to a broad range of domestic and international clients in relation to corporate governance and company law issues associated with acquisitions, disposals and company reorganisations.